ryderjgillen/paperspace/README.md

 - `-port 59001` -- sets the port the GRPC service will listen for requests on

-- `--prom-address localhost` -- sets the address that prometheus will listen for requests to the `/metrics` endpoint on
+- `-prom-address localhost` -- sets the address that prometheus will listen for requests to the `/metrics` endpoint on

-- `--prom-port 59002` -- sets the port that prometheus will listen for requests to the `/metrics` endpoint on
+- `-prom-port 59002` -- sets the port that prometheus will listen for requests to the `/metrics` endpoint on

 ### Client